Moccine/auto-ecole-v2/README.md

 # Muzeo

-The project is a Symfony 4.3 based application which is developped in a docker environment.
+The project is a Symfony 5.2 based application which is developped in a docker environment.

 ## Why ?
 ---
-Muzéo : Aide à la création des devis
+Auto ecole : Aide à la reservation des cours de conduite

 ## Requirements
 ---